Supersingular irreducible symplectic varieties: Moduli spaces of sheaves on abelian surfaces

 Next, we need to slightly generalize the lifting results of Mumford, Norman and Oort (\emph{cf.}~\cite{NO80}) for the liftability of supersingular abelian surfaces together with line bundles.
 The following result is analogous to Proposition~\ref{lift}.

 \begin{proposition} Let $A$ be an abelian surface over a perfect field $k$ of characteristic $p>0$.
-Suppose $L_1, L_2$ are two line bundles on $A$ and $L_1$ is a separable polarization.
-Then there exists a complete discrete valuation ring $W'\supseteq W(k)$, finite over $W (k)$ and a projective lift of $A$
+Suppose $L_1, L_2$ are two line bundles on $A$ with $L_1$ a separable polarization.
+Then there exists a complete discrete valuation ring $W'$ of characteristic zero which is finite over $W (k)$, and an abelian scheme that is a projective lift of $A$

 such that $\rank ~\NS(\cA_{\eta})=2$ and the image of the specialization map

 contains $L_1, L_{2}$, where $\cA_\eta$ is the generic fiber of $\cA$ over $W'$.
 In particular, every supersingular abelian surface $A$ admits a projective lift over $W$ such that $A$ is isogenous to the product of elliptic curves. \end{proposition}